databricks/spark-training/ampcamp/blinkdb.md

    <pre>drop table wikistats;</pre>

 3. Like Shark, BlinkDB allows tables to be cached in the cluster's memory for faster access.
 Any table having a name with the suffix "_mem" is automatically cached.
 We'll take advantage of caching to speed up queries on the `wikistats` table.
-Create a cached version of it:
+Create a cached version of it (please note that caching large tables can take several tens of seconds):

    <pre class="prettyprint lang-sql">
    blinkdb> create table wikistats_mem TBLPROPERTIES('shark.cache'='MEMORY_ONLY') as select * from wikistats;